alacritythief/todo_scratch/README.md

 A todo app made from scratch without following any tutorials, made with React and Typescript.

-Used for my own learning purposes as a refresher.
+Used for experimenting and my own learning purposes.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).